AdrienTD/wkbre/README.md

   * `vc_compall` if you use Microsoft Visual C++ compiler
   * `mg_compall` if you use MinGW

-(I know, I prefer batch files over Makefiles and project files.
-But later I may create some Makefiles.)

 For more information see [docs/codedoc.txt](docs/codedoc.txt).

 ## Execution
 To run wkbre, you must first open settings.txt and change the GAME_DIR value to the path of WK's game data (the directory with data.bcp and saved directory).

-When you start wkbre, you might be asked to enter a test number.
+If you start a development version of wkbre, you will be asked to enter a test number.
 Simply press ENTER to run the default main code.

 For more information see [docs/help.htm](docs/help.htm).